Hiking the Keālia Trail on Oʻahu’s North Shore

 However, the Keālia Trail is truly a local favorite because of all the different places you can explore past the Keālia Shelter at the top, especially when you hike as far as the Waiʻanae Summit Trail (WST)!

-All said, the distance and the elevation gain above only represent the Keālia Trailhead to the Keālia Shelter at the top of the switchbacks, but if you’re considering hiking further, be sure to read the sections past the shelter, as there a number of different turns to remember in order to hike as far as Kuaokalā.
+That being said, the distance and the elevation gain above only represent the Keālia Trailhead to the Keālia Shelter at the top of the switchbacks, but if you’re considering hiking further, be sure to read the sections past the shelter, as there a number of different turns to remember in order to hike as far as Kuaokalā and the Waiʻanae Summit.

 Connecting Keālia to the Mokulēʻia Access Road